 Nisyros is one of the most beautiful Aegean islands, still untouched by the tourism growth.
 It is part of the Dodecanese group of islands, situated between Kos and Tilos.
 The island extends over a surface of 41 km and its coastline is 28 km long.
 It can be reached by ferry from Piraeus, Kos and Rhodes.

-According to mythology, it was created from the Battle of Giants, during the war between Gods and Giants.
+According to mythology, it was created during the war between Gods and Giants.
 Poseidon chased the Giant Polyvotis down to Kos, cut a part of it and threw it to his enemy, sinking him forever in the bottom of the Aegean Sea.
 The legendary rock is the modern Nisyros and it is said that the volcano’s explosions are the angry breathing of the defeated Giant.
 These explosions shaped the island, which is considered to be the youngest volcanic centre in Greece, still active – along with the volcanoes of Milos, Santorini and Methana.
 During antiquity the island thrived on obsidian commerce, extracted by the inhabitants of Nisyros, from the nearby island, Gyali.